For online payment with Visa or Master Card, please click on the appropriate fee above. A credit card fee of 2.2% will be charged.

 - The length of treatment is usually limited to 6 sessions per year.
 For some serious cases, a second referral from a GP is required for additional 4 sessions.

-- Having a psychological diagnosis on your health records can restrict your ability to qualify for future health and life insurance coverage, as well as when applying for some jobs or to become an adoptive parent.
+- Having a psychological diagnosis on your health records can restrict your ability to qualify for future health and life insurance coverage, as well as when applying for some jobs or becoming an adoptive parent.
 Please click on the links in red to access media stories on some insurance exclusions.

 No Medicare Rebate: